- Sign up for the Careers Beyond Academia listserv by sending an email to firstname.lastname@example.org

 Analyze your options

 You think you want to pursue a career outside of a tenure track position.
-But how do you decide which options are going to be fulfilling for you?
+But how do you decide which options are going to be fulfilling for you and for which you have the skills?
 You’ve attended some career panels and professional development workshops, you might have researched some options that you found interesting, you’ve been thinking about some of your strengths.
 But there are so many career paths that you could do, it’s hard to decide.

 We developed the Careers Beyond Academia Career Research Lib Guide in concert with Cornell Libraries to help you to analyze your options.
 Whether you are interested in non-profits, think tanks, national labs, or want to find out more about consulting or policy related careers, there is a tab for you to learn more.
 This resource will help you to research the companies and organizations aligned with your interests and skills, that are doing the kind of work you want to do.
 Moreover, we encourage you to connect directly with the many mentors listed there who have gone down the various career paths so you can find your best fit.

 Participation in activities with Careers Beyond Academia is flexible; all involvement is voluntary.
-There are no requirements, aside from demonstrated professionalism (to start, this can mean show up when you sign up or send a note if you can’t attend).
-We ask that you share your success as an alumna/us once you have settled into your career, for the benefit of others.
+There are no requirements, aside from demonstrated professionalism (to start, this can mean: show up when you sign up or send a note if you can’t attend).
+We ask that you share your position as an alumna/us once you have settled into your career, for the benefit of others, and to share your insights with current students and postdocs who are wrestling with their career decisions.

-Participants can opt to focus on a single career pathway through workshops, courses, and customized internships, and/or sample multiple career options in less detail, primarily through webinars.
+Participants can opt to focus on a single career pathway through workshops, courses, and customized internships, and/or sample multiple career options in less detail, primarily through webinars or career panels.
 Participant-initiated project and skill building experiences are encouraged, subject to program staff approval and available funding.
 See Create Your Own Activity for more details.
-Time commitment will vary based on each individual’s choices.
-Your top priority is adequate academic progress toward your degree or to fulfill your postdoctoral research aims, and participation in our activities is intended to support your successful career choice.
+Time commitment will vary based on each individual’s choices, and we can help solicit team participation to spread the workload and collaborate with new friends from across campus.
+Your top priority is adequate academic progress toward your degree or to fulfill your postdoctoral research aims, and participation in our activities is intended to support your successful career choice, wherever you may end up.

-General Career Advice for Grad Students and Postdocs
+General Career Resources for Grad Students and Postdocs

 - Ph.D.
 Career Guide